Nakulan12/hervoice-slytherin/README.md

 # 💬 HerVoice Platform – Empowering marginalized Women

 HerVoice is a platform designed to promote **digital literacy**, **income generation**, and **skill-building** among rural women.
-It provides offline-accessible educational content,an AI-powered voice assistant,and pathways to connect with economic opportunities in a secure environment.
+It provides offline-accessible educational content,an AI-powered voice assistant,and pathways to connect with economic opportunities in a secure environment

 ---